Greece extends energy financial relief into January

-ATHENS, Jan 7 (Reuters) - Greece will extend financial relief at a cost of around 400 million euros ($452.68 million) to help households and businesses deal with surging energy prices into January, Prime Minister Kyriakos Mitsotakis said on Friday.
+ATHENS, Jan 7 (Reuters) - Greece will extend financial relief to help households and businesses deal with surging energy prices into January at a cost of about 400 million euros ($453 million), Prime Minister Kyriakos Mitsotakis said on Friday.

-European gas prices have hit record highs as demand in economies recovering from the impact of the pandemic has increased faster than supplies.
+European gas prices have hit record highs amid surging demand for fuel as economies recover from the impact of the pandemic.

-Greece first announced a subsidy of 9 euros ($10.19) a month for the first 300 hours consumed per month in September.
-The relief was increased to 18 euros for October and then to 39 euros for November and to about 50 euros for December.
+In September, Greece offered a power bill subsidy of 9 euros ($10.19) a month for the first 300 hours consumed in the month.
+That was increased to 18 euros for October, to 39 euros for November and to 50 euros for December.

-It has also taken measures to support farmers and businesses and ramped up a grant for low-income households to help them buy heating oil over the winter.
+The government has also taken steps to support farmers and businesses and ramped up a grant for low-income households to help them buy heating oil over the winter.

-"The government will support households, farmers and our businesess against worldwide turmoil in energy prices for one more month," Mitsotakis said in a statement.
+"The government will support households, farmers and our businesses against worldwide turmoil in energy prices for one more month," Mitsotakis said in a statement.

-Detail of the new measures will be given later on Friday, he said.
+Power bill subsidies would mainly target electricity costs for primary residences with the average subsidy for households estimated at 42 euros per month, Energy Minister Kostas Skrekas told a news conference.

+Subsidies would cover 90% of the additional costs vulnerable consumers faced on their power bills, Skrekas said.

-The total cost of last year's relief was estimated at 1.35 billion euros and will be funded by revenues from the country's carbon emissions trading mechanism.
+The total cost of last year's relief was estimated at 1.35 billion euros.
+It will be funded by revenues from the country's carbon emissions trading mechanism.

+Skrekas said the government would review the situation in February and amend the size of the subsidies.

 ($1 = 0.8836 euros)